-- Letter #3 sent via email, regular mail, or delivered in person .
+- Letter #3 sent regular and delivery confirmation mail.
 In addition, a parent may be asked to sign the letter in person. - A student must be notified a third time once they have accrued a seventh (7) truancy event.
 Student is identified as a Habitual Truant. - SART meeting held with student, parent, teacher advisor, and Principal.
-If not already on file, an Attendance Contract must be signed at this meeting. - $\circ~$ Student will be assigned, with or without parent consent, to the school's truancy abatement program. - If the parent and/or guardian fails to respond in 10 days or does not attend the scheduled conference, the matter may be referred to the Aspire Student Attendance Review Board (SARB).
+If not already on file, an Attendance Contract must be signed at this meeting. - Student will be assigned, with or without parent consent, to the school's truancy abatement program.

+If the parent and/or guardian fails to respond in 10 days or does not attend the scheduled conference, the matter may be referred to the Aspire Student Attendance Review Board (SARB).